 Ice Skating in Paris

 Christmas Concerts usually take place in the city’s many churches throughout the holiday season, but there are also a few big holiday concerts in concert halls.
-You can find most of the listings on the ticket sites like FNAC: https://www.fnacspectacles.com/ , ClassicTic: https://www.classictic.com/ , and Musique Sacrée de Notre Dame de Paris: https://www.musique-sacree-notredamedeparis.fr/saison-2019-2020
+You can find most of the listings on the ticket sites like FNAC: https://www.fnacspectacles.com/ , ClassicTic: https://www.classictic.com/ , and Musique Sacrée de Notre Dame de Paris (currently at St-Sulpice): https://musique-sacree-notredamedeparis.fr/

-The Hélios Orchestre will be performing their grand Concert de Noël in three different Parisian churches: St-Germain-des-Près (20th at 8:45pm), Eglise St-Roch (22nd at 3:30pm) and Eglise de la Madeleine (23rd at 8:30pm) with choir, soloists, orchestra and “participation of the audience” for all of the traditional Christmas classics.
+The Hélios Orchestre will be performing their grand Concert de Noël in two different Parisian churches: Eglise de la Madeleine (22nd at 8:30pm) and Eglise St-Sulpice (23rd at 8:30pm) with choir, soloists, orchestra and “participation of the audience” for all of the traditional Christmas classics.
 Tickets €15-€30 available through FNAC or online.

-There are many excellent shows taking place over the holidays that aren’t specifically holiday-themed (tant mieux!): An American in Paris the musical at the Théâtre du Châtelet; Swan Lake at the Théâtre du Champs Elysées; War Horse the musical at La Seine Musicale (Ile Seguin); the new circus show “Nomad” by the Cirque Phénix; and “The World of Jaleya” by the Cirque de Paname at the Hippodrome Paris Longchamp.
-You can check out French theatre and musicals with English subtitles through Theatre in Paris.
+There are many excellent shows taking place over the holidays that aren’t specifically holiday-themed (tant mieux!): Cole Porter in Paris the musical at the Théâtre du Châtelet; contemporary dance at the Théâtre du Champs Elysées; musical programs at La Seine Musicale (Ile Seguin)… You can check out French theatre and musicals with English subtitles through Theatre in Paris.

 Midnight Mass in Paris

 Most Catholic churches in Paris celebrate midnight mass on December 24th.
-Sadly, this will be the first time since …(anyone?)…that there will be no service at Notre-Dame Cathedral.
+Sadly, there will still be no public service at Notre-Dame Cathedral.
 Alternatives include St-Sulpice (6th) and Basilica Sacre-Coeur (18th), both with services at 11pm and midnight mass; and St-Eustache (1st) at 10pm.
 All will be filled completely and may be standing room only if you’re not there early.

-Eglise St-Paul St-Louis (99 rue St Antoine, 4th) at the intersection of rue de Sévigné, is beautiful church worth visiting.
+Eglise St-Paul St-Louis (99 rue St Antoine, 4th) at the intersection of rue de Sévigné, is a beautiful church worth visiting.
 This 17th-century church was built when the Marais was the heart of aristocratic Paris, very much in the bright style of Versailles.
-Don’t miss the newly-restored Delacroix painting in the southeast transept.
 Mass at 11pm.